krishnakumar797/js-visualize/Readme.md

  *Note: All fiddles in this guide are live and available to view before install*

  * Download the commercial edition of [JasperReport Server]
- * Use our [quick start guide] for installation and configuration
+ * Use our [quick start guide] for installation and configuration.. testing

 Getting Started
 ---------------